sanskritisinha02/labExercisesOfDevelopInSwiftFundamentals/README.md

 # labExercisesOfDevelopInSwiftFundamentals
-Lab Exercises of Develop in Swift Fundamentals book.
+Lab Exercises of 'Develop in Swift Fundamentals' and 'Develop in Swift Data Collection'